AryamanSriva/ChatBot/README.md

 ## Future Improvements

-- Add more intents and richer training data
+- Add more intents as well as training data
 - Use transformer-based models (BERT)
 - Deployment